kognifai/Galore/SDK-documentation/Installation.md

 Following are the three system resources which get updated as a result of the Docker installation.
 You must restart your system after the Docker installation.

-1. Windows Registry - Docker uses the Windows registry to track the location of the installed software.
+1.	**Windows Registry**- Docker uses the Windows registry to track the location of the installed software.
 This is for its internal use.
-2. User groups - Docker needs access to windows file system for storing data files.
+2.	**User groups**- Docker needs access to Windows file system for storing data files.
 Docker creates a user group for that purpose and adds a current user to it.
 Docker internally uses this user group for various user related information.
-3. Environment variable - It is used for other tools (e.g. cmd.exe and powershell.exe) to find path of the Docker related executables.
+3.	**Environment variable**- This is used for other tools (e.g. cmd.exe and powershell.exe) to find path of the Docker related executables.

 ### Post-Installation
 Galore core service is installed as a windows service and it automatically starts after installation.